fatualux/python-notes/src/chapters/principles/good_habits.md

 Simplicity is key in coding.
 Keeping code simple makes it more readable, maintainable, and less prone to errors.
 Avoid over-engineering and aim for the simplest solution that works.

-### SOLID Principles

-SOLID is an acronym for five design principles that help in creating more understandable, flexible, and maintainable code.

-- **S** - Single Responsibility Principle (SRP): A class should have only one reason to change, meaning it should only have one job or responsibility.
-- **O** - Open/Closed Principle (OCP): Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
-- **L** - Liskov Substitution Principle (LSP): Subtypes must be substitutable for their base types without altering the correctness of the program.
-- **I** - Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
-- **D** - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
-Both should depend on abstractions.

 ### Code Comments

 Comments should be used to explain why certain decisions were made or to clarify complex code.
 Avoid obvious comments that do not add value.